HyunCafe/contribute-practice/PULL_REQUEST_TEMPLATE.md

 ## Pull Request Requirements
 <!-- Replace the whitespace between the square brackets with an 'x', e.g. [x].
 After you create the PR, they will become checkboxes that you can click on. -->
--   [ ] I have followed the directions and format under contributing.md
+-   [ ] I have followed the directions and format under contributing.md and readme.md
--   [ ] My username is under the correct alphabetical category
+-   [ ] Arrange your username in alphabetical order based on the first letter, then the second letter, and so on.
+(For example, if your username is "JohnDoe", it should         be grouped under the "J" category and placed in alphabetical order based on the next letter "o" and so on.
 -   [ ] I added my github link
 -   [ ] I added a personal goal for this year